Phone: (07) 834 6332

 After a brief stint studying in Bristol, England, while his wife Lizzie trained as a Midwife, John returned to New Zealand to undertake formal training in Ophthalmology in the Auckland/Hamilton rotation of the Royal Australian and New Zealand College of Ophthalmologists (RANZCO).
 After 4 years of training John distinguished himself at the Fellowship exams by winning the medal for excellence as the best candidate in Australia and New Zealand.
 John then undertook special training in Paediatric Ophthalmology and Strabismus, spending time at The Children’s Hospital at Great Ormond Street, London before completing a 12 month Fellowship at the prestigious Children’s Hospital for Sick Children, Toronto, Canada.

 John took up his consultant position at Waikato Hospital in 1994 and entered The Hamilton Eye Clinic in 1997.
 John now has more than 20 years’ experience as a consultant Ophthalmologist.
-He attends to all manner of children’s eye problems and has a busy general Ophthalmology adult practice including all the normal conditions such as cataracts and glaucoma.
+He has a busy general Ophthalmology adult practice including all the normal conditions such as cataracts, glaucoma and strabismus.

 John has been actively involved in teaching Ophthalmology trainees for many years.
-He has been the leader of the Physiology Basic Science examination board at the RANZCO for more than a decade.
+He has previously been the leader of the Physiology Basic Science examination board at the RANZCO.

 John’s life outside medicine